 Practicing Pilates can help alleviate back and neck pain in two ways, both by providing movement to relieve pain as well as by strengthening muscles to prevent future pain.
-At Sheppard Method Pilates, our Los Angeles Pilates instructors take care of our students, providing solutions for pain, movements to build strength, and a focus on the mind-body connection.
+At Sheppard Method Pilates, our Westwood Pilates instructors take care of our students, providing solutions for pain, movements to build strength, and a focus on the mind-body connection.
 We strive to uphold the Sheppard Method reputation of empowering our students with movement and awareness for optimal health and wellness.

 Decrease Pain and Tension with Pilates

 One way that Pilates can help alleviate back and neck pain is through a decompression process.
 Pilates allows the body to stretch using precise movements often not found in other practices.
 Pilates decompresses the spine through stretches that target the hip flexors, hamstrings, and glutes.
 These movements release tension that these large muscle groups and vital connections cause on the back.
 The leg, back, and core muscles provide the framework for the spine and protect it.
 If these muscles are tight, they put a strain on the back, often resulting in acute or chronic pain.

 Reducing the pull of muscles on the back and neck reduces the pain experienced when the spinal protecting muscles are compromised.
 The muscles of the back can sometimes worsen pain, as they become tense to provide “protection” for an area of spinal injury or inflammation.
 Pilates can help to release these spasms and lengthen the spine.

 Pilates is an effective exercise for strength building that fosters pain relief.
 The persistent practice of Pilates can strengthen the abdominals, upper and lower back, and deep core stabilizing muscles.
 By strengthening these muscles, they provide a framework that better supports the spine and neck while helping the body to change its mechanics.